guillaumealgis/XcodeWarningsAsXcconfig/README.md

 ## Contributing

-All PRs are welcome, just try to stick to the 80 cols rule and respect PEP-8.
+All PRs are welcome, just try to respect PEP-8, and make sure the code is formatted using [Black](https://github.com/psf/black).

 The hand-picked values for the `--defaults strict` flag are really open to change (see the first few line of the script), I'd be super happy to get feedback on real-world results of using these.